leonbubova/paper-hands/README.md

    ```
 2. Copy ```.envexample``` and rename it to ```.env```
 3. Copy ```Homestead.exmpample.yaml``` and rename it to ```Homestead.yaml```
-4. Edit the path to your project root
+4. Edit the path to your project root in Homestead.yaml
    ```sh
    folders:
     -